cobaltt7/OneAuth/.github/ISSUE_TEMPLATE/bug_report.md

 ## Device info

-_What device was the behavior reccorded on?_
+_What device was the behavior recorded on?_

 ## Additional context